Sean Day: Playing career

-Day's application for Exceptional Player Status was granted by Hockey Canada on March 21, 2013, making him eligible to be drafted a year early in the 2013 OHL Priority Selection.
-Day was the fourth player to be granted the exemption, allowing him to start his major junior hockey career as a 15-year-old.
-The other players to have previously received the exemption are John Tavares in 2005, Aaron Ekblad in 2011 and Connor McDavid in 2012.
-He was drafted fourth overall in the OHL Priority draft.
+Day's application for exceptional player status was granted by Hockey Canada on March 21, 2013, making him eligible to be drafted a year early in the 2013 OHL Priority Selection and to play major junior hockey as a 15-year-old.
+Day was the fourth player to be granted the exemption, after John Tavares in 2005, Aaron Ekblad in 2011 and Connor McDavid in 2012.
+He was drafted fourth overall in the OHL priority draft by the Mississauga Steelheads.

-In the 2016–17 season, on October 19, 2016, Day was acquired by Memorial Cup hosts, the Windsor Spitfires from the Mississauga Steelheads in exchange for draft picks.
+In the 2016–17 season, on October 19, 2016, Day was acquired by Memorial Cup hosts, the Windsor Spitfires in exchange for draft picks.
 Gearing towards the playoffs with the Spitfires, on March 8, 2017, Day agreed to a three-year, entry-level contract with the New York Rangers.
 He would win the Memorial Cup with the Spitfires later that season.

 In the 2017–18 season, on January 1, 2018, Day along with Gabriel Vilardi were traded by the Spitfires to the Kingston Frontenacs in exchange for Cody Morgan and six draft picks.

 Day began his professional career in 2018 with the Rangers AHL affiliate Hartford Wolf Pack.
 After a slow start in the first six games he was demoted to the Maine Mariners.
 He played well enough in 19 games with the Mariners to earn a berth in the ECHL All-Star game, but was promoted back to Hartford before the game.

 Day began the following season in the AHL with the Hartford Wolf Pack, but after posting a disappointing 4 points in 16 games, he was demoted to the Maine Mariners, where he would remain until the season was cancelled due to the COVID-19 pandemic.

 On May 30, 2020, Day was placed on unconditional waivers by the Rangers for the purposes of contract termination.
 He cleared waivers the following day and the remaining year of his contract was terminated.
 As a free agent on July 17, 2020, Day was signed to a one-year, two-way contract with the Tampa Bay Lightning.

 He made his NHL debut with the Lightning on December 28, 2021, against the Montreal Canadiens.

+Sweden

+On September 10, 2024, Day signed a two-year contract with HV71 in the Swedish Hockey League (SHL).
+In the 2024–25 season, Day as a regular on the blueline made 45 appearances in his first season abroad, contributing with 2 goals and 11 points.
+Day mutually parted ways with HV71 after the conclusion of the season on July 27, 2025.

+Return to North America

+As a free agent, Day later secured a one-year contract in a return to the AHL with the Bridgeport Islanders, the primary affiliate to the New York Islanders, on August 6, 2025.